Celebrate life through the inspiring music performance of Dr. Arthur Scott, and consider taking piano lessons to enhance your musical journey.

 2. The Joy of Earned Accomplishment

-There is a unique sense of pride that comes from mastering a difficult passage after weeks of practice.
+There is a unique sense of pride that comes from mastering a difficult passage after weeks of piano lessons and practice.
 A recital provides a tangible “finish line” where students can celebrate the fruit of their hard work.

 3. Cross-Exposure to Musical Growth